How to Access Property Records in Illinois

 Not only can property records influence a buyer's decision, but they also come into play during and after a real estate transaction.
 Real estate sales in Illinois are climbing by 0.8% year over year.
 Even in slow markets, property changes hands.

-Before buying property, perform due diligence and find out as much as you can about the property and its owners.
+Before buying property in Illinois, conduct due diligence and find out as much as possible about the property and its owners.
 This could save you a lot of headaches down the road.
 Property records can fill in many blanks and help you make an informed decision.

-Before selling your property, you could also use property records to learn about the market and other home sales in your area, which will help you price your property just right.
+Before selling your property in Illinois, you could also use property records to learn about the market and other home sales in your area, which will help you price your property just right.
 You can also find information to help you fill out the required disclosures before the sale.

-The attorney or closing company handling your real estate transaction will perform many functions, one of which is a title search, looking for any title defects before the sale goes through.
+The attorney or closing company handling your real estate transaction will perform many functions, including a title search and looking for any title defects before the sale goes through.
 Another is ensuring you have purchased title insurance and homeowners insurance so you, the title company, and the lender are all protected if something goes wrong after the sale.

 Property records provide extensive detailed information about land and homes, which can impact property value and public opinion.